How to Confront an Employee About Expense Reimbursement Fraud

 If you can, try to get the employee to open up and explain what happened.
 It might be that they misunderstood your policy or had a legitimate reason for their actions.
 If they are clearly guilty of fraud, however, you need to act.

 If there is evidence of fraud or misuse of company funds, the consequences will depend upon the amount.
-Smaller amounts of expense reimbursement fraud might require an official warning, while larger amounts could require legal action being taken against the employee.
+Smaller amounts of expense reimbursement fraud might require an official warning, while larger amounts could require legal action to be taken against the employee.

 Why is it Important to Confront an Employee About Expense Fraud?